-Based on the 2019 Mkhanyakude DM UAP Phase III report, the domestic allocations on the Mfolozi are for the Mpukonyoni and Mtubatuba schemes, that each has an allocation of 3.65 million m/annum (10 M $\ell$ /day).
+Based on the 2019 Mkhanyakude DM UAP Phase III report, the domestic allocations on the Mfolozi are for the Mpukonyoni and Mtubatuba schemes, that each has an allocation of 3.65 million m3/annum (10 Me/day).
 The available yield at the Mpukonyoni abstraction site is not known, but regular operational issues (as a result of low river levels) indicates that there is limited availability on a consistent basis.
 The Mpukunyoni Scheme shares the water resources of the Mfolozi River with the Mtubatuba Supply area.

 Of greatest significance to uMkhanyakude DM is the yield of the Mfolozi at the point of abstraction for Mtubatuba.
 For this, the low flow run off is most significant in terms of reliability of supply throughout the year.
-The low flow runoff of the Mfolozi River with a 1:50 year recurrence interval being available at the Mtubatuba abstraction works will be approximately 5.26 million m and 8.09 million m for the 1-month and 3 month durations respectively.
-This translates to approximately 7.39 million m/annum (20.2 Me/day).
-However, because of the sandy nature of the Mfolozi River, only 50% (3.7 million m/annum) (10.1 Me/day) of this low flow is available over the whole year.
+The low flow runoff of the Mfolozi River with a 1:50 year recurrence interval being available at the Mtubatuba abstraction works will be approximately 5.26 million m3 and 8.09 million m3 for the 1-month and 3 month durations respectively.
+This translates to approximately 7.39 million m3/annum (20.2 Ml/day).
+However, because of the sandy nature of the Mfolozi River, only 50% (3.7 million m3/annum) (10.1 Ml/day) of this low flow is available over the whole year.